-A maxi dress is one of summer wardrobe staples.
+A maxi dress is one of the summer wardrobe staples.
 With so many different ways to wear maxi dresses, there really is no excuse not to have at least one maxi in your closet!
 In this sewing tutorial, I will show you how to sew a maxi dress from scratch without using a pattern, as well as provide some tips on sewing techniques that are helpful when sewing clothes of any kind.

 We hope this tutorial helps you become more confident in your skills as well as have lots of fun making your own maxi dresses all summer long!
 Ready?
 Let’s get started!

-What is a maxi dress
+What is a maxi dress?

 In the image below you can see two different maxis that I made from different fabrics and styled differently.
 What do you think?
 Which is looking better on me?